Step aboard to enjoy the simple life – of sunshine, turquoise seas, Turkish hospitality and balmy nights under the stars.

 Cruise the Aegean’s pristine, blue waters aboard a Turkish Gulet – a classic vessel, built to traditional designs, and the perfect floating home for the most carefree, back-to-nature type of holidays.
 Stretch out on the forward sun deck, dine under awnings or in the saloon, and swim and snorkel to your heart’s content.
 Then, when each day of hidden coves or delightful ports of call is done, enjoy a convivial drink with new-found friends under skies awash with stars before retiring to your cabin to dream of doing it all again tomorrow.

 Turkish Gulet Cruising Available Departures:

 - Fly from Edinburgh – departs September & October 2020 – from £935pp

 - Dates and prices published on this page are for the departures flying from Edinburgh airport only.

-- Flights also available from other UK airports – London Gatwick, London Luton & London Stansted – click here for more information on available dates and prices.
+- Flights also available from other UK airports – London Gatwick, London Luton, London Stansted & Manchester – click here for more information on available dates and prices.